Local Health Departments

 Depending on the type of health district (county or city jurisdiction MAP) funding comes from the support of their community through levies, city general operating funds, contracts, county government and/or what is known as “inside millage.”
 To help support local health departments, ODH receives funds from federal agencies, state general revenue, and other sources and distributes many of these funds through contracts and grants that contribute toward local public health programs and services.
 ODH also provides technical support, laboratory services, an IT communication network, and other critical services to aid local health department efforts.

-To profile local health departments here are a few highlights as reported in 2012:
+To profile local health departments here are a few highlights as reported for 2013:

 - 37 city health departments